 What Is Data Sprawl?

-Data sprawl is the mismanagement of the enormous amount of a variety of data produced by a business every day.
+Data sprawl is the mismanagement of the enormous amounts of data produced by a business every day.
 As security teams start to use various security software, filing, managing, and storing this data becomes difficult, sending companies in data sprawl.

 Data sprawl is not only dangerous for companies, but it also has adverse consequences on employees.